 Using the PLC-M for Your Evaluation

 When you arrive for your C&P exam for PTSD, you'll probably be given the PLC-5 (PCL-M) paper exam.
 This exam is a PTSD checklist that has approximately 20 questions.
 It’s used as a self-screening tool—or self-reporting tool—to assist in diagnosing PTSD.

 - Monitor the changes in symptoms during and after a patient is treated

 - Make a provisional (temporary) diagnosis of PTSD

 The PCL-5 can be completed in about 5–10 minutes and is usually filled out in the waiting room.
 Veterans are asked to rate certain symptoms over the last month using the following 0–4 scale:

 Using these scores, the C&P examiner can make a “provisional diagnosis” of PTSD.
 For a veteran to have a probable diagnosis of PTSD, he must have given a "2 or higher rating in each of the four symptoms groups."
 Also, if the veteran scored 38 or higher after answering all questions, it’s probable that he has PTSD.

-If you need help with your upcoming C&P exam or service-connecting your PTSD and want to file for disability benefits, contact Cuddigan Law.
+If you need help with your upcoming C&P exam or service-connecting your PTSD and want to file for disability benefits, contact Cuddigan Law for a free evaluation of your situation.
+Call us at 402-933-5405 or email us at [email protected].
 Our attorneys have supported veterans for years, and we’ll carefully examine your case and advise you on the best approach for receiving the maximum in disability benefits.
-Call us today, and you’ll speak to an intake specialist for free.